matthew1000/gstreamer-cheat-sheet/tee.md

 # Multiple outputs (tee)

-The `tee` command allows audio & video streams to be sent to more than one place.
+This page describes the `tee` element, which allows audio & video streams to be sent to more than one place.

 ## Tee to two local video outputs